hekkup/yle-downloader-gui/README.md

 ## Packaging for Windows ##

 - Use the [build script](https://github.com/mpartel/rtmpdump-yle-windows) to compile rtmpdump-yle for Windows.
-- Include the following in the distribution directory:
+- Put the following in the distribution directory:
     - The directory `rtmpdump-yle-windows-x.y.z` compiled by the build script.
     - DLLs from the MinGW shipping with the Qt SDK
         - `libgcc_s_dw2-1.dll`